SeaWulf Quick Start Guide

 Understanding the Cluster Architecture

-SeaWulf is a heterogeneous cluster with different node types optimized for various workloads:
+SeaWulf is a heterogeneous computing cluster composed of nodes with different architectures, each optimized for specific workloads.

-Important: Never run intensive computations on login nodes - they're shared resources for job preparation only.
+Important: Do not run intensive computations on the login nodes.
+They are shared resources intended for job setup, file management, and lightweight tasks only.

 Learn more about node specifications and choosing the right resources